 "I like seeing a clinical need as a goal for my research," Schepers says.
 "It can drive what questions you ask and give your research a purpose."
 He anticipates his encounters with practitioners and patients will guide him toward a thesis project aiming to develop technologies and devices translatable in diabetic patients daily lives.
 A special area of attention is their risk from heart attack and stroke, which are the leading causes of death among people with type 2 diabetes.

-The ICT fellowship support, spanning two years, will defray costs of travel for clinical observation and for conferences with a clinical focus.
+The Bottorff Fellowship, spanning two years, will defray costs of travel for clinical observation and for conferences with a clinical focus.
 Schepers has already attended a "diabetes immersion day" at IU School of medicine, and he plans to attend Scientific Sessions soon where he will connect with clinicians from the American Heart Association.

 The need for innovations addressing cardiovascular disease and diabetes has strengthened his already visible entrepreneurial spirit.
 As an undergraduate, he co-founded a company with two classmates.
 During the summer of 2019, he worked for a young biotech company and learned lessons about the dynamics of startups.

 Entrepreneurship and Ph.D. research will go hand-in-hand.
 "There's a lot of space for development of devices” that are user-friendly for clinicians and patients alike, he says.
 Some devices may be for monitoring, others for disease management, some may be implantable, others for occasional, external use.